jotiaine/Fullstack_kehittaminen/README.md

 # Fullstack_kehittaminen

 ## Fullstack Project Info
-- This was a 3-week school project to develop a fullstack solution/webapp for students to be able to do tests regarding driving and teachers to be able to give feedback to students.
+- This was a 3-week school project/assignment for a software company.
+The task was to develop a fullstack solution/webapp for students to be able to do tests regarding driving and teachers to be able to give feedback to students.
 We(3 member team) ended up making different features for different users: default, student & teacher.
 This responsive fullstack solution was done with: HTML, CSS, Bootstrap, JS, jQuery, MySQL & PHP.
 - Project management was Agile/Kanban & done with the help of Trello & daily Teams-meetings & live pair coding
+- Team Devs: Jani, Joni(Scrum master) & Veli

 ## Ohjelman toiminta: